 On this cold winter afternoon, I noticed that this beautiful place was brimming with tourists.
 We quickly took a bite at the Tavern- a restaurant you wouldn’t miss for it is bang on Mall Road.
 The sizzlers is quite popular but no. I wouldn’t say it is a must-try.
 I have had better.

 As we walked down the Mall Road, brushing past tourists and couples on honeymoon, I was taken aback by the beautiful architecture of the buildings, the stalls selling native shawls and sweaters, and corn on the cob.

 I settled with a cotton candy braving the chill in the air but found a monkey staring at me.
 Phew!

 “Where are we going?
 We’ve been walking for ages!”, I whined.

 Well, that’s unlike him!
 What’s he up to?
 I wondered.
 The uphill road was testing my fitness level and in no time I was huffing and puffing.

 We took a sharp turn and I found a long queue of school kids, spilling the road.
 And to my right, it read ‘Cambridge Book Depot, Meet the author here, every Saturday‘.
-I squealed with joy and excitement and ran to join the never ending queue.
-While the husband bought two of my favorite Ruskin Bond books, I had a huge grin plastered on my face.
+I squealed with joy and excitement and ran to join the never-ending queue.
+While my husband bought two of my favorite Ruskin Bond books, I had a huge grin plastered on my face.